ZEPL/zepl-documentation/docs/guide/resource_mgmt.md

 A Resource must be attached to a Zepl Notebook before it can be executed.
 Resources in Zepl determine which interpreters will be available and which type of physical resource (e.g CPU, RAM, etc.) will be allocated to execute the notebook.

-ZEPL Resources include some of the most popular data science packages and libraries:
+Zepl Resources include some of the most popular data science packages and libraries:

 - Spark v2.2, v2.3
 - Tensorflow 1.12